-4 'Alias Grace' True Facts That Will Make Watching It So Much Creepier
+4 Chilling True Facts That Will Make Watching 'Alias Grace' So Much Creepier

 Your latest Netflix obsession has arrived.
 You might still be basking in the riveting glow that was Stranger Things Season 2, but that doesn't mean you can't make room in your TV-loving heart for another addictive drama.
 Alias Grace hits the streaming service on Friday, Nov.
 3, and the thrilling series is based on Margaret Atwood's 1996 novel of the same name.
 To clarify, the Canadian author got the inspiration for the book-turned-show from a real story.
 And the Alias Grace true facts surrounding the story will make watching the show even more compelling.